CharLamp10/VarCoNet-V2/README.md

 # VarCoNet
+This repository includes all code related to our paper: VarCoNet: A variability-aware self-supervised framework for functional connectome extraction from resting-state fMRI.
+The paper is currently under review.
-Code developed and tested in Python 3.8.12 using PyTorch 2.1.2.
+Code developed and tested in Python 3.11.8 using PyTorch 2.1.2.
 Below are some necessary requirements.

 ```python
 numpy == 1.26.4